andrasq/qlogger/README.md

 qlogger
 =======
 [![Build Status](https://travis-ci.org/andrasq/qlogger.svg?branch=master)](https://travis-ci.org/andrasq/qlogger)
 [![Coverage Status](https://codecov.io/github/andrasq/qlogger/coverage.svg?branch=master)](https://codecov.io/github/andrasq/qlogger?branch=master)

 quick nodejs logging and newline delimited data transport

 QLogger is a toolkit for building very fast loggers.
-It can be used out of the box as-is, or it can be reassembled in new ways for custom loggers.
-It's lean, fast, flexible, and easy to use.
+It can be used out of the box as-is, or it can be easily configured in new ways for custom loggers.
+It's very lean, very fast, very flexible, and easy to use.

 It can log in any format, eg space-separated text or json bundles.
 The formatters and writers are pluggable, use one of the defaults or use your